|

 unique.
 The relative path is the remaining path, after the

 prefix is removed.
-So a path of /path/bin/README
+So a path of/path/bin/READMEhas the relative path of/bin/README.
+Pattern Mapper

 to perform mapping using patterns.
 This provides a scheme like